yaricp/qt5-eeg-filters/README.md

 ## Requirements

-Program require python >= 3.6.
+Program require python >= 3.6 and python3-venv.
 It was tested on Ubuntu 18.04.

-Also:
+Also packages are required:

 * eeg-filters
 * pyQt5
 * pyqtgraph

-Note: You must have installed Qt5  on your PC.
+Note: You need to make sure you've installed Qt5 on your system.

 ## Installation

 ```
 $ git clone https://github.com/yaricp/qt5-eeg-filters.git